How to Apply for a New Intern in Audiology License

 Application and Fee

-To apply for a new intern in audiology license, you must submit a completed Intern In Audiology Application (PDF) along with the $75 application fee (includes one-year initial license).
+To apply for a new intern in audiology license, you must submit a completed license application (Apply Online, or see Intern In Audiology Application PDF) form along with the $75 application fee (includes one-year initial license).

 Note: When applying online, you must select the "Audiologist Initial Online Application" application type.
 During the application process, you will be allowed select an "Intern in Audiology" attribute for the license type.